Viroconium Cornoviorum: Preservation

 Although archaeologist Philip A. Barker believed stonework from Viroconium Cornoviorum was used to build the nearby parish churches of Atcham, Wroxeter, and Upton Magna, some substantial remains are still standing.
 These include "the Old Work" (an archway, part of the baths' frigidarium and the largest free-standing Roman ruin in England) and the remains of a baths complex.
 These are on display to the public and, along with a small museum, are looked after by English Heritage under the name "Wroxeter Roman City".
 Some of the more important finds are housed in the Music Hall Museum in Shrewsbury.
 Most of the town still remains buried, but it has largely been mapped through geophysical survey and aerial archaeology.

 Archaeological research of the site is ongoing with further buildings being excavated.
+In 2024, archaeologists uncovered a 2,000-year-old mosaic depicting dolphins and fish.

 Reconstructed villa

 In February 2011 a reconstructed Roman villa was opened to the public to give visitors an insight into Roman building techniques and how the Romans lived.
 A Channel 4 television series entitled Rome Wasn't Built in a Day showed how it was built using authentic ancient techniques.
 The builders were assisted by a team of local volunteers and supervised by archaeologist Dai Morgan Evans, who designed the villa.